easegress-io/easegress/doc/cookbook/mqtt-proxy.md

 Now, we support following filters for MQTTProxy:
 - `TopicMapper`: map MQTT Publish packet multi-level topic into single topic and key-value headers.
 - `MQTTClientAuth`: provide username and password checking for MQTT Connect packet.
-- `Kafka`: send MQTT Publish message to Kafka backend.
+- `KafkaMQTT`: send MQTT Publish message to Kafka backend.

 # Topic Mapping
 In MQTT, there are multi-levels in a topic.
 Topic mapping is used to map MQTT topic to a single topic with headers.
 For example: